epiecs/mikodo/README.md

 Inventories allow you to easily select specific hosts and/or groups from your inventory.
 Inventories also allow you to set default values on a global level and/or group level.

+So basically you prep one or more inventories and then select some hosts/groups from that inventory that you feed to the inventory function of mikodo.

 However in order to keep everything working the same way no matter the order of setting hosts/groups/defaults some rules have been set.

 Basically hosts > groups > defaults.
 This means that if you set a default setting for a password but set that value in the host itself the host will not take over the default value.
 Same goes for groups.
 Group vars are worth less that host vars but more than default vars.